 "The City of Kalamazoo supports the placement of a privately-funded bronze statue of Abraham Lincoln in Bronson Park, and has authorized the Kalamazoo Abraham Lincoln Project to coordinate fundraising efforts, and oversee the artistic direction for the statue design and selection of a sculptor.
 Final design approval is subject to the advice and consent of the City of Kalamazoo . . .
 The statue will be placed on ground located in the north central part of the park." —November 18, 2016 (revised January 22, 2018)

 Our capital campaign to raise $300,000* to place a privately-funded bronze statue of Abraham Lincoln in Bronson Park and advance our 3-part Lincoln-legacy plans for Kalamazoo is supported by the following honorary co-chairs: Lynn Chen-Zhang, Blaine Lam, Ken Miller, Dr. Michael Rice, Moses Walker, and Ron and Ruth Wiser.

 Please join these community leaders in helping bring Lincoln back to Kalamazoo!
 Your support of this positive community enrichment is greatly appreciated.
 You may donate online!

 *Target goal includes a required maintenance endowment fund set at $50,000 and foundry casting costs of approximately $30,000.
-Other related costs include the fee for the selected sculptor, fees for design maquettes, and travel and related advertising expenses.
+Other costs include the fee for the sculptor's commission, the cost of the mold and pedestal, design maquettes, travel and lodging, structural engineering, site preparation, shipping, installation, and other related expenses.

 Video narration of "A Gift of History" courtesy of Tim Brown of Easy On Hold.